sharoncornelius/idpf-specification/idpf_specification.md

 ![Figure 2: Descriptor Queue Overview](Diagrams/descriptor_queue_overview.svg)

-* **Mailbox**:This is an Out-of-band communication mechanism that may be implemented in HW or SW.
-A typical implementation uses a specific agreed-upon pair of Descriptor queues to pass back and forth Commands from the driver to the Control-plane of the Device and responses and event notifications from the Device control-plane to the driver (see drawing 1).
-This control/monitoring side-band is called a Mailbox.
+* **Mailbox**:This is an out-of-band communication mechanism that may be implemented in HW or SW.
+A typical implementation uses a specific agreed-upon pair of descriptor queues to pass back and forth commands from the driver to the control-plane of the device and responses and event notifications from the device control-plane to the driver (see drawing 1).
+This control/monitoring side-band is called a mailbox.
-The Mailbox is used for:
+The mailbox is used for:

-  * To learn about the Device capabilities.
+  * To learn about the device capabilities.
-  * To configure, enable or disable device capabilities
+  * To configure, enable, or disable device capabilities
-  * To receive Events from the Device
+  * To receive events from the device

   Typically, this out-of-band communication is assumed to be not very chatty and can be implemented as a low throughput mechanism.

-* **virtchannel**: The device driver communicates with the Control Plane Agent over a mailbox in order to  request configuration and learn about capabilities etc. Virtchannel is a negotiation protocol with the Control plane and also for both sides to send asynchronous events as mentioned in the Mailbox description.
+* **virtchannel**: The device driver communicates with the **Control Plane Agent**over a mailbox in order to request configuration and learn about capabilities etc. Virtchannel is a negotiation protocol with the control plane and also for both sides to send asynchronous events as mentioned in the mailbox description.

-  Virtchannel as it is a sideband communication protocol with CP, the driver negotiates a protocol version first with CP and then follows the rules of the protocol for learning about capabilities and setting up Configs and offloads etc.
+  Virtchannel as it is a sideband communication protocol with CP, the driver negotiates a protocol version first with CP and then follows the rules of the protocol for learning about capabilities and setting up configs and offloads etc.
-Each virtchannel message and the capabilities for which they are used and the flow with CP is described in detail as part of the Negotiation, Mailbox flows and offload Capabilities Sections.
+Each virtchannel message and the capabilities for which they are used and the flow with CP is described in detail as part of the negotiation, mailbox flows, and offload capabilities sections.

   A driver using a feature without negotiation will be marked as a malicious activity by the driver on the CP side and it can result in the driver going through reset and failing to load.
-* **Control Plane Agent (CP)**:This is a SW/FW/HW entity that is part of the device which communicates with the SW driver over the Mailbox using virtchannel in order for the SW Driver to learn about the capabilities, configure the device etc.
+* **Control Plane Agent (CP)**:This is a SW/FW/HW entity that is part of the device which communicates with the SW driver over the mailbox using virtchannel in order for the SW Driver to learn about the capabilities, configure the device, and etc.
-* **Tx & RX Process, and Completion Descriptors**: The general pattern of communication between host-side Software and the device is that Software posts request Descriptors in the Host-to-Device Descriptor queue, and the Device posts responses and events in the associated Device-to-Host Descriptor queue.
+* **Tx & RX Process, and Completion Descriptors**: The general pattern of communication between host-side software and the device is that software posts request descriptors in the Host-to-Device Descriptor queue, and the device posts responses and events in the associated Device-to-Host descriptor queue.
 In particular for the reception (RX) and transmission (TX) of packets the process is as follows (note this is the general case, some nuances and optimizations are described in the relevant section)

-  1. **RX Process Overview**: Software prepares empty buffers in Host Memory (perhaps in VM’s Memory space if a VM is involved) to hold the data and headers of the frames when they are received.
+  1. **RX Process Overview**: Software prepares empty buffers in host memory (perhaps in VM’s memory space if a VM is involved) to hold the data and headers of the frames when they are received.

-      Software Builds “RX Request” descriptors that point to these buffers and places them on a Host-to-device Descriptor queue called “RX Queue”.
+      Software Builds “RX Request” descriptors that point to these buffers and places them on a Host-to-device descriptor queue called “RX Queue”.

-      When a packet is received by the Device’s data path, it reads the next Descriptor from the RX queue, and using DMA places the data received into the buffers pointed to by the Descriptor.
+      When a packet is received by the device’s data path, it reads the next descriptor from the RX queue, and using DMA places the data received into the buffers pointed to by the descriptor.

       The device then indicates to the SW that data has been received and placed in host memory that the SW should process.
 It does that by writing a “RX Completion Descriptor” that points to the data received, and holds additional meta-data describing relevant attributes for the data received (e.g. that its CRC was verified by the device, and the SW does not need to repeat this check).

-      This completion Descriptor is typically placed in the Device-to-Host descriptor queue paired with the RX descriptor used by the relevant vPort, this queue is called the “RX Completion Queue".
+      This completion descriptor is typically placed in the Device-to-Host descriptor queue paired with the RX descriptor used by the relevant vPort, this queue is called the “RX Completion Queue".

   2. **TX Process Overview**: Software prepares buffers in host memory containing the data to be transmitted.

       Software builds “TX request Descriptors” that point to these buffers, and places them on a Host-to-Device descriptor queue called “TX Descriptor queue”.

-      The device’s Data-path reads the next TX request Descriptor from this queue and uses its content to read the data to be transmitted from the buffers, and processes them into one or more outgoing packets sent to the destination.
+      The device’s data-path reads the next TX request descriptor from this queue and uses its content to read the data to be transmitted from the buffers, and processes them into one or more outgoing packets sent to the destination.

       The device then indicates to the SW that the data has been transmitted by building “TX Completion Descriptors” and placing them in a “TX Completion queue” which is the Device-to-Host  part of the queue-pair used for this vPort.